kazurayam/VisualTestingInKatalonStudio/docs/customVisualTesting.md

 4. You would want to renew the `Object Repository` as you want.
 Just do it.

 ## Developing "Test Cases/MAYA/visitSite"

+You would want to rewrite The `Test Casees/MAYA/visitSite` completely to target your AUT.
+Just do it as orginaly Katalon Studio programming.
+All you need to know is how to save screenshots into files.

 ### How to take screenshot and save into file